MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/capacitypolicy.md

 `Number of nodes in cluster` x `MaximumConcurrentOperationsPerNode`

-### Notes
+> [!Note]

-* In clusters with three or more nodes, the admin node doesn't participate in doing merge operations.
+> In clusters with three or more nodes, the admin node doesn't participate in doing merge operations.
 The `Number of nodes in cluster` is reduced by one.

 ## Export capacity